This article was updated on June 12th, 2023

 An example of alternative investment choice is the inspirational investors behind the BioNTech/Pfizer COVID-19 vaccine, the Strüngmann brothers who actively invest in the pharmaceuticals industry through their Family Office.
 The Strüngmann brothers are one of the few Single-Family Offices globally who have a single holding in their portfolio valued at over US $12 billion.

-As the desire is to have ultimate control over underlying assets is crucial, families want to be in the driving seat on entry, exit and negotiation on the investment choice.
-By establishing a collective platform, families can build their own portfolio by investing directly based on risk profile, timeline and sector need.
+Maintaining ultimate control over underlying assets is of utmost importance to families.
+They aspire to be in control of the entry, exit, and negotiation processes when making investment choices.
+By establishing a collective platform, families can construct their own investment portfolios, directly investing based on their risk profile, timeline, and sector preferences.
+This approach allows them to have a hands-on role in managing their investments.

 The use of a General Partner (GP) / Limited Partners (LP) structure allows the Family Office to own the GP shares which subsequently manages the LP and the contracts for investors.